hiltmon/hiltmon.github.io/content/blog/google-analytics-logger-for-slogger/index.md

 * Multiple web properties as long as they are under the same Google login.
 * Multiple dates so you can skip a few Slogger run days and catch up (or back fill).
 * Only logs a full day's worth of stats, so if it runs now, it logs up to yesterday's stats.
 * Captures page views, visitors, top 5 sources and top 10 popular pages.
-If you want different stats, let me know in the comments or via App.net [@hiltmon](http://alpha.app.net/hiltmon) or Twitter [@hiltmon](https://twitter.com/hiltmon).
+If you want different stats, let me know in the comments or via Twitter [@hiltmon](https://twitter.com/hiltmon).

 **Warning: This plugin is *alpha* code, so assume the usual no warranty legalize, basically proceed at your own peril.**